-A cervical strain sustained on the job can drastically affect your work performance and could lead you to seek the assistance of an Ames Workers' Compensation lawyer.
+A cervical strain sustained on the job can drastically affect your work performance and could lead you to seek the assistance of an Iowa Workers' Compensation lawyer.
 Although you don't need a lawyer to get Iowa workers comp benefits, you do need a lawyer to maximize the value of your claim.

 The Anatomy of a Cervical Strain